What applications does Mount Holyoke accept?

 Can I take a gap year or semester?

 Yes.
 Each year, a handful of students admitted to Mount Holyoke choose to take a gap year or gap semester prior to matriculation.
 Some spend that time working or exploring their interests independently while others enroll in a gap program designed to help them gain professional or skills-based experience.
-Read more about the gap experience options and the deferral process.
+Read more about the deferral process and gap experience options.